mike-lischke/vscode-antlr4/doc/extension-settings.md

 # Extension Settings
-The vscode-antlr4 extension can be configured in many ways support your preferred working style.
+The vscode-antlr4 extension can be configured in many ways to support your preferred working style.
 Below is a grouped list of all currently supported settings.

 ## General

 * **antlr4.referencesCodeLens.enabled**, boolean (default: false), if true enables the reference count display via Code Lens
 * **antlr4.customcss**, array of string (no default), list of custom css URIs for diagrams/graphs
-* **antlr4.rrd.saveDir**, string (no default), default export target folder for railroad diagrams
+* **antlr4.rrd.saveDir**, string (no default), default export target folder for railroad (syntax) diagrams
 * **antlr4.call-graph.saveDir**, string (no default), default export target folder for call graphs
 * **antlr4.atn.saveDir**, string (no default), default export target folder for atn graph
 * **antlr4.atn.maxLabelCount**, number (default: 3), max number of labels displayed on a transition in an ATN graph